 Rudolph will perform undergraduate and graduate architectural shops on neighborhood design and flexible reuse, getting neighborhood groups and design programs in the re-envisioning of houses and residential towns and cities.

-What is becoming clear is the algae revolution is taking off in 2013.
+What is becoming clear is the algae revolution is taking off in 2016.
 We're seeing algae reaching into areas never thought of.
-From biofuels, to microfarming now into architecture.
+From biofuels, to microfarming now into residential algae architecture.